juancarlospaco/nim-firejail/README.md

 the signal contains the unique physical hardware (MAC) address for your device, this unique address can be used to track you on a network and "map" a network, you can use a random MAC address to make it harder to track.
 This is optional.
+This is just an extra feature so you dont have to do it manually if you need to.